Imaida Station: Blue Station

 Imaida Station was the setting for the Sonoko Kawai 1986-03-21 single Blue Station (青いスタスィオン, Aoi Sutasion).
 At the time Kawai was a member of the popular idol group Onyanko Club, and the single debuted at #1 on the Oricon charts, unseating a song by Onyanko Club.

 Station building

 Imaida Station features one side platform capable of handling one line, and featuring an enclosed waiting area.
-The station was unmanned before this section of the Kabe Line was closed.
+The station was unstaffed before this section of the Kabe Line was closed.
 The station building is located in a largely residential area, and is used as a meeting place despite the station name placard being removed.

 Environs

 The Ōta River is approximately 150 meters to the southeast of the station.